Thiruvanchoor Radhakrishnan

-Thiruvanchoor Radhakrishnan (born 26 December 1949) is an Indian politician from the state of Kerala.
+Thiruvanchoor Radhakrishnan (born 26 December 1949) is an Indian politician and lawyer from the state of Kerala who is currently the Speaker of the Kerala Legislative Assembly.
 From 13 April 2012 to 1 January 2014, he was the Home Minister in Oommen Chandy Ministry, Government of Kerala.
 He simultaneously held the Vigilance portfolio for the same time period and subsequently took over Forest, Transport, Sports, Cinema & Environment portfolios for the remaining duration of the ministry.

 Personal life

 Thiruvanchoor Radhakrishnan was born to K. P. Parameswaran Pillai and M. G. Gourikutty Amma on 26 December 1949 at Thiruvanchoor in the erstwhile United State of Travancore and Cochin.
 He completed a Bachelor of Law (LL.B) degree from Government Law College, Thiruvananthapuram and worked as an advocate in Kottayam bar.

 He married Lalithambika.
 They have two sons, Dr. Anupam Radhakrishnan and Arjun Radhakrishnan; and a daughter, Athira Radhakrishnan.

 Political life

 Thiruvanchoor entered public service as a student activist, through Balajanasakhyam, KSU and Youth Congress, rising to become the leader of various youth organizations.
 He held many important positions within KSU, Youth Congress and KPCC, including: